meir/website/README.md

 I would not suggest using this, unless you have a lot of confidence in bash and in me (I don't).

 Unless you want to use a screwdriver as a fork, I would not suggest bash as a static site generator, it works, but it's cursed.
-If you still do decide to use this, you're welcome to ask questions, but please do come to me with expectations to fix your scripts.
+If you still do decide to use this, you're welcome to ask questions, but please don't come to me with expectations to fix your scripts.

 ## Why make this in bash?
 Why not?